Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: System Model and Main Results

 \section{System Model and Main Results}

-In this section, we present a system model with FBC.
-Since we mainly focus on the statistical delay performance of this system, \RV{we adopt QVP and DVP as the metrics for evaluating the latency performance}.
-More specifically, we will first describe the system model in Section II-A, which includes physical layer and queueing models.
-Then, we will introduce the main results of this paper, \RV{summarized by four main theorems} in Section II-B.
+In this section, we present a system model with FBC, focusing on the statistical delay performance.
+To evaluate the latency performance, we adopt two key metrics: the queue-length-violation probability (QVP) and delay-violation probability (DVP).
+Specifically, we will first describe the system model in Section II-A, which includes physical layer and queueing models.
+Following that, we will introduce the main results of this paper, summarized in four main theorems in Section II-B.